sridhar130/Production/JobConfig/ensemble/README.md

 We choose the Cosmic jobs to be the "standard" since we do not expect to remake them too frequently.

-The calculateJobs.py file takes input in the form of a set of cosmic files, calculates livetime and the number of expected other events for the same livetime, assuming a given BB mode.
+The calculateInputs.sh file takes input in the form of a set of cosmic files, calculates livetime and the number of expected other events for the same livetime, assuming a given BB mode.

+From the cosmics list, it assesses the livetime and then calculates how many other events would arrive in the same time for the chosen beam conditions.

+The output is a text file which lists, number of final jobs needed (of course you can have more than this, but you will need to Cat the files).
+The file also lists total events for each input.

+## To make the input processes

+You will need to run each process separately, using the number of jobs and events from the previous script.

-## Running on the Grid
+## Running on the Ensembling on the Grid

 To make the template fcl file, first run genEnsemble.sh.
 The arguments are as follows: